 Why are the leaves on my Air Plant pup curling?

 The most common cause of curling leaves on Air Plants is dehydration.
-Try misting or bathing your Air Plant more regularly and the leaves should return to normal.
+Try misting or bathing your plant more regularly and the leaves should return to normal.

-We hope you have found this complete guide to Air Plant propagation useful.
-There aren’t many steps involved but it’s important that you follow all the advice to give your Air Plant propagation the best chance of success.
+There aren’t many steps involved but it’s important that you follow all the advice to give you the best chance of success.
 With the right methods, care and environment you shouldn’t have any issues!

-Check out our Air Plant care guide for more information on how to care for your new plants after you’ve propagated them.
+Check out our Air Plant care guide for more information on how to care for your new pups.